Hypertension: Primary hypertension

-Hypertension results from a complex interaction of genes and environmental factors.
-Numerous common genetic variants with small effects on blood pressure have been identified as well as some rare genetic variants with large effects on blood pressure.
-Also, genome-wide association studies (GWAS) have identified 35 genetic loci related to blood pressure; 12 of these genetic loci influencing blood pressure were newly found.
-Sentinel SNP for each new genetic locus identified has shown an association with DNA methylation at multiple nearby CpG sites.
-These sentinel SNP are located within genes related to vascular smooth muscle and renal function.
-DNA methylation might affect in some way linking common genetic variation to multiple phenotypes even though mechanisms underlying these associations are not understood.
-Single variant test performed in this study for the 35 sentinel SNP (known and new) showed that genetic variants singly or in aggregate contribute to risk of clinical phenotypes related to high blood pressure.
+Primary (also termed essential) hypertension results from a complex interaction of genes and environmental factors.
+More than 2000 common genetic variants with small effects on blood pressure have been identified in association with high blood pressure, as well as some rare genetic variants with large effects on blood pressure.
+There is also evidence that DNA methylation at multiple nearby CpG sites may link some sequence variation to blood pressure, possibly via effects on vascular or renal function.

-Blood pressure rises with aging when associated with a western diet and lifestyle and the risk of becoming hypertensive in later life is significant.
-Several environmental factors influence blood pressure.
-High salt intake raises the blood pressure in salt sensitive individuals; lack of exercise and central obesity can play a role in individual cases.
-The possible roles of other factors such as caffeine consumption, and vitamin D deficiency are less clear.
-Insulin resistance, which is common in obesity and is a component of syndrome X (or the metabolic syndrome), also contributes to hypertension.
+Blood pressure rises with aging in societies with a western diet and lifestyle, and the risk of becoming hypertensive in later life is substantial in most such societies.
+Several environmental or lifestyle factors influence blood pressure.
+Reducing dietary salt intake lowers blood pressure; as does weight loss, exercise training, vegetarian diets, increased dietary potassium intake and high dietary calcium supplementation.
+Increasing alcohol intake is associated with higher blood pressure, but the possible roles of other factors such as caffeine consumption, and vitamin D deficiency are less clear.
+Average blood pressure is higher in the winter than in the summer.

-Events in early life, such as low birth weight, maternal smoking, and lack of breastfeeding may be risk factors for adult essential hypertension, although the mechanisms linking these exposures to adult hypertension remain unclear.
-An increased rate of high blood uric acid has been found in untreated people with hypertension in comparison with people with normal blood pressure, although it is uncertain whether the former plays a causal role or is subsidiary to poor kidney function.
-Average blood pressure may be higher in the winter than in the summer.
+Depression is associated with hypertension and loneliness is also a risk factor.
 Periodontal disease is also associated with high blood pressure.
+Arsenic exposure through drinking water is associated with elevated blood pressure.
+Air pollution is associated with hypertension.
+Whether these associations are causal is unknown.
+Gout and elevated blood uric acid are associated with hypertension and evidence from genetic (Mendelian Randomization) studies and clinical trials indicate this relationship is likely to be causal.
+Insulin resistance, which is common in obesity and is a component of syndrome X (or metabolic syndrome), can cause hyperuricemia and gout and is also associated with elevated blood pressure.

+Events in early life, such as low birth weight, maternal smoking, and lack of breastfeeding may be risk factors for adult essential hypertension, although the strength of the relationships is weak and the mechanisms linking these exposures to adult hypertension remain unclear.

 Secondary hypertension

 Secondary hypertension results from an identifiable cause.
 Kidney disease is the most common secondary cause of hypertension.
 Hypertension can also be caused by endocrine conditions, such as Cushing's syndrome, hyperthyroidism, hypothyroidism, acromegaly, Conn's syndrome or hyperaldosteronism, renal artery stenosis (from atherosclerosis or fibromuscular dysplasia), hyperparathyroidism, and pheochromocytoma.
-Other causes of secondary hypertension include obesity, sleep apnea, pregnancy, coarctation of the aorta, excessive eating of liquorice, excessive drinking of alcohol, certain prescription medicines, herbal remedies, and stimulants such as coffee, cocaine and methamphetamine.
-Arsenic exposure through drinking water has been shown to correlate with elevated blood pressure.
-Depression was also linked to hypertension.
-Loneliness is also a risk factor.
+Other causes of secondary hypertension include obesity, sleep apnea, pregnancy, coarctation of the aorta, excessive eating of liquorice, excessive drinking of alcohol, certain prescription medicines, herbal remedies, and stimulants such as cocaine and methamphetamine.

-A 2018 review found that any alcohol increased blood pressure in males while over one or two drinks increased the risk in females.
+A 2018 review found that any alcohol increased blood pressure in males, while over one or two drinks increased the risk in females.